Mathematician finally solves moving sofa problem popularised by Friends ‘pivot’ scene

-Mathematician finally solves 60-year-old moving sofa problem popularised by Friends ‘pivot’ scene
+Mathematician finally solves infamous moving sofa problem popularised by Friends ‘pivot’ scene

 Scientific American jokes that ‘explaining the ‘Pivot!’ shouted by Ross Geller required a 119-page paper’